What is meant by planned giving?

 Estate planning is an important component of planned giving.

 Donors who want to remember Marymount in their estate plans should have a will that ensures that their wishes will be carried out.
 (If you don't have a will, the state will decide where your assets go!)
 A bequest to Marymount can easily be included in your will and may help your heirs avoid some estate tax.
+Please talk with your lawyer about appropriate bequest language; a member of the MU Development staff will be happy to assist.

 Can my planned gifts be designated for a purpose of my choosing?